Vyral/base-template/_posts/2020-03-03-tapping-into-your-homes-equity-part-3.md

 Home equity loans are mostly for people who can’t really show income, are planning/expanding/creating a business, or have bad credit.
 So why are they good loans?

 For one, **home equity loans let you use up to 65% of your home’s equity with minimal documentation**.
-To calculate 65% of your equity is simple: just multiply the value of your property by 0.65% and subtract that by how much you still owe on it.
+To calculate 65% of your equity is simple: Just multiply the value of your property by 0.65% and subtract that by how much you still owe on it.
 Let’s say your property is worth $1 million and you still owe $200,000 on it.
 With this loan, you can cash out up to 65% of your equity, which is $450,000\!

 However, **you should seek professional advice to help you analyze your situation** and determine whether it makes sense for you to get a home equity loan.
 If you’re curious about how much equity potential your home currently has or you’d like to discuss these loans in more detail, give us a call or shoot us a message.
 We’d love to help you.